diffkemp/diffkemp-automation/README.md

 # DiffKemp Automation

-Project that automatically executes DiffKemp on new releases of certain projects -- it compares them with previous versions and provides web interface for viewing the results.
+Project that automatically executes DiffKemp on:

+- **new releases** of certain projects
+  -- it compares them with previous versions and provides web interface for viewing the results,
+- **certain commits** of projects -- it compares them with codebase before the commit.

 This should enable to DiffKemp developer:

 - find unexpected semantic changes in the analyzed projects,
 - find cases that DiffKemp does not handle correctly yet.